zdharma-continuum/fast-syntax-highlighting/README.md

 OPT:    = /opt/local/share/fsh/
 ```

 So for example, issue `fast-theme XDG:overlay` to load `~/.config/fsh/overlay.ini` as overlay.
+The `.ini`
+extension is optional.

 ## Secondary Theme